sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   component and what is the role of application?
 How would you divide the required logic between the two?
 - Why are we using a single repository for all 4 microservices?
-  Isn't it a violation of the first rule of 12 factor app?
+  Isn't it a violation of the first rule of 12 factor app guidelines?

 (Database related)
 - In the "pal-tracker-distributed", we use 4 different